 Obtain copies of any and all pertinent medical documentation that is available before you leave the jurisdiction.
 It is also advisable to ensure that you have all contact information for anyone that was involved in your treatment in any way so that if follow up contact is necessary, that information is readily available to you.

-Upon your return home, it is important to take prompt action to discuss your case with a competent personal injury lawyer.
+Upon your return home, it is important to take prompt action to discuss your case with an Ontario personal injury lawyer.
 There may be relevant time periods, processes and other actions that need to be taken soon after you return and thus, the sooner you can secure competent legal advice, the better off you will be.